Nearly stalled, Florence besieges Carolinas with floodwaters

 As 400-mile-wide (645-kilometer-wide) Florence pounded away at the coast with torrential downpours and surging seas, rescue crews used boats to reach more than 360 people besieged by rising waters in New Bern, North Carolina, while many of their neighbors awaited help.
 Dozens more were rescued from a collapsed motel.

 Florence flattened trees, buckled buildings and crumpled roads.
-The storm knocked out power to more than 910,000 homes and businesses, and the number could keep rising.
+The storm knocked out power to nearly 930,000 homes and businesses, and the number could keep rising.

 A mother and baby were killed when a tree fell on a house, according to a tweet from Wilmington police.
 Also, a 77-year-old man was apparently knocked down by the wind and died after going out to check on his hunting dogs, Lenoir County authorities said, and the governor’s office said a man was electrocuted while trying to connect extension cords in the rain.